ciaralunger/itp404-final-project-ember/README.md

 # Final

 Description:
-A restaurant recommendation site that filters/recommends restaurants based on rating, distance from USC, type of food, and possibly other factors; user can add reviews to restaurants, and can mark existing reviews as helpful or unhelpful
+A restaurant recommendation site that filters/recommends restaurants based on location and meal type, and allows users to add restaurants to the list.
+Users can also see and add reviews to restaurants.

 This README outlines the details of collaborating on this Ember application.